 And unlike the north shore that takes a good hour to get to, you can arrive in Kailua Town from Waikiki in under a half hour.

-Whether you decide to climb to the peak of the Lanikai Pillbox Hike for a spectacular view, go for a morning swim in aqua blue waters at Kailua Beach, kayak to the Mokulua Island, rent a bike and ride along the coast, or spend a lazy afternoon in town enjoying a shave ice and looking for a perfect souvenir, Kailua has something for offer everyone.
+Whether you decide to climb to the peak of the Lanikai Pillbox Hike for a spectacular view, go for a morning swim in aqua blue waters at Kailua Beach, kayak to the Mokulua Island, rent a bike and ride along the coast, or spend a lazy afternoon in town enjoying a shave ice and looking for a perfect souvenir, Kailua has something to offer everyone.

 Most visitors pass right through the 3 square block town to get to the beautiful beaches, but it is worth pulling over and exploring.